New Brunswick Documenters - Internship ($100/week)

 Commitment to the vision and values of coLAB Arts

-Compensation: $100 per week, with weekly opportunities to supplement base compensation.
+Stipend: $100 per week towards transportation, with weekly opportunities for supplemental compensation.

 coLAB Arts does not discriminate on the basis of race, sex, color, disability, national origin, religion, creed, age, marital status, sexual orientation, citizenship or authorized alien status, or veteran status.